-- Education, training, or subsistence allowances, - Disability compensation and pension payments for disabilities paid either to veterans or their families, - Grants for homes designed for wheelchair living, - Grants for motor vehicles for veterans who lost their sight or the use of their limbs, - Veterans' insurance proceeds and dividends paid either to veterans or their beneficiaries, including the proceeds of a veteran's endowment policy paid before death. - Interest on insurance dividends left on deposit with the VA. - Benefits under a dependent-care assistance program, or - The death gratuity paid to a survivor of a member of the Armed Forces who died after September 10, 2001.
+- Education, training, or subsistence allowances, - Disability compensation and pension payments for disabilities paid either to veterans or their families, - Grants for homes designed for wheelchair living, - Grants for motor vehicles for veterans who lost their sight or the use of their limbs, - Veterans' insurance proceeds and dividends paid either to veterans or their beneficiaries, including the proceeds of a veteran's endowment policy paid before death, - Interest on insurance dividends left on deposit with the VA, - Benefits under a dependent-care assistance program, or - The death gratuity paid to a survivor of a member of the Armed Forces who died after September 10, 2001.

 Rehabilitative program payments.
-VA payments to hospital patients and resident veterans for their services under the VA's therapeutic or rehabilitative programs are included as income other than wages.
-These payments are reported on Form 1040, line 21.
+VA payments to hospital patients and resident veterans for their services under the VA's therapeutic or rehabilitative programs are not included in income.